Eternal Perspective Ministries belongs to Jesus Christ.

 All money donated to special funds and directed toward identified ministries is disbursed within thirty days of receipt.

 Typically, large contributions are sent immediately to the appropriate organization.
 Because it is not cost effective to send $15 one day and $25 a few days later, smaller gifts are accumulated and sent in one bulk sum at the end of the month.
 Special note: In order to comply with federal regulations, the ultimate decision of designations to specific organizations must be left to the ministry of EPM.
-However, we will do our best to honor the designated request when we send out contributions at the end of every month.
+However, we will do our best to honor the designated request when we send out contributions.

 All purchases are paid in full within thirty days.